-Sugars are found naturally in milk and milk products (lactose) and fruits (fructose).
-Most of the sugar in the American diet is from sugars added during food processing and preparation, or at the table.
+Sugars are found naturally in milk products (lactose) and fruits (fructose).
+Most of the sugar in the American diet is from sugars added in food products.

 - Provide sweet flavor when added to food.

-- Act as a preservative in jams and jellies, and a flavor enhancer in processed meats.
+- Act as a preservative in jams and jellies.

 Some sweeteners are made by processing sugar compounds.
 Others occur naturally.

-- Raw sugar is granulated, solid, or coarse, and is brown in color.
-It forms when the moisture from the juice of the sugar cane evaporates.
+- Raw sugar is granulated, solid, or coarse.
+It is brown in color.
+Raw sugar is the solid part left when the liquid from the juice of the sugar cane evaporates.

-- Brown sugar is made from the sugar crystals from molasses syrup.
+- Brown sugar is made from sugar crystals that come from molasses syrup.

 - Confectioner's sugar (also known as powdered sugar) is finely ground sucrose.